A NEW HOME FOR BILLY

 IKEA Switzerland aimed to become the digital go-to place for inspiring decoration ideas.
-The problem: IKEA's refreshing and outstanding content was not easy to find or navigate through.
-Users perceived it as “fragmented”, "distracting" and "irrelevant".
+The problem: their refreshing and outstanding content was not easy to find or navigate through.
+People perceived it as “fragmented”, "distracting" and "irrelevant".

-Our challenge was to intelligently organize this distributed content and integrate it seamlessly into the store.
+Our challenge was to reorganize the content and integrate it seamlessly into the online store.
 The fact that there were two different versions for desktop and mobile made things more complex.
-Creating a smooth omnichannel experience for both devices was a task we took head on.

 Easy guiding and inspiration triggers

-We designed patterns to inspire and stimulate the desire to shop.
-An optimized page structure and user guidance make it much more easy to find either shopping ideas or products quickly.
-And finally, thanks to a mobile first approach, users can now sit in their favorite armchair while easily finding what they are missing or get inspired by new interior trends.
+We created UX design patterns to stimulate the desire to shop.
+An optimized page structure and user guidance make it much easier to find interior design ideas or products quickly.
+Thanks to the mobile first approach, people have an inspiring experience regardless of device.

 "With interactive 360-degree imagery, we create an immersive shopping experience and bring users into an endless flow of inspiration."